Call Now:

 Hard water contains dissolved minerals, primarily calcium and magnesium, which enter the water supply as it passes through sedimentary rocks.
 These naturally occurring minerals contribute to water hardness, a widespread issue in Australia.

-High mineral content in hard water leads to limescale build-up in plumbing systems, heating elements, and coffee machines, reducing efficiency and lifespan.
-Scale buildup caused by calcium and magnesium can clog shower heads, damage appliances, and leave cloudy deposits on glassware.
+The high mineral content in hard water often leads to limescale build-up, affecting plumbing, heating elements, and even your coffee machines by reducing their efficiency and lifespan.
+This buildup, primarily from calcium and magnesium, can clog shower heads, damage appliances, and leave glassware with cloudy spots.

 Hard water also affects human health and water taste.
 While some minerals, like calcium and magnesium, are beneficial minerals, excessive levels can lead to dry skin and hair.